 The Definitive List Of Pull-Up Mistakes

-Pull-ups are one of my favorite upper body exercises.
+Pull-ups are one of our favorite upper body exercises.

 Requiring just a bar and your body weight, pull-ups effectively target a lot of different muscle groups.